onap/archived-aaf-certservice/docs/sections/usage.rst

 -----------------
 CertService client needs the following configuration parameters to work properly:

-1. Parameters for connection to CertService API to obtain certificate and trust anchors
+1. Parameters for generate certification artifacts and connection to CertService API to obtain certificate and trust anchors

   - REQUEST_URL *(default: https://aaf-cert-service:8443/v1/certificate/)* - URL to CertService API
   - REQUEST_TIMEOUT *(default: 30000[ms])* - Timeout in milliseconds for REST API calls
   - OUTPUT_PATH *(required)* - Path where client will output generated certificate and trust anchor
   - CA_NAME *(required)* - Name of CA which will enroll certificate.
 Must be same as configured on server side.
 Used in REST API calls
+  - OUTPUT_TYPE *(default: P12)* - Type of certificate which will be generated.
+Supported types:

+      - JKS - Java KeyStore (JKS)
+      - P12 - Public Key Cryptography Standard #12 (PKCS#12)
+      - PEM - Privacy-Enhanced Mail (PEM)

 2. Parameters to generate Certificate Signing Request (CSR):